Subscribe to updates

 North London Waste Authority Joint Waste Strategy

-The cabinet discussed the North London Waste Authority Joint Waste Strategy.
-Councillor Sarah Young, Cabinet Member for Climate Change, Environment and Transport, introduced the report, explaining that it was a statutory requirement to have a joint waste strategy with six other boroughs in North London.
-The overarching aim of the strategy is to move towards a low waste North London, reducing the impact of waste to meet the challenges of the climate emergency.
-The cabinet agreed with the report.
+The Cabinet approved the North London Waste Authority Joint Waste Strategy for 2025-2040.
+Councillor Sarah Young, Cabinet Member for Climate Change, Environment and Transport, stated that the strategy's vision is towards a low waste North London, reducing the impact of waste to meet the challenges of the climate emergency.

-Residential Extensions and Alterations, Commercial Extensions and Alterations, and Retrofit Supplementary Planning Document
+The Cabinet approved the draft Residential Extensions and Alterations Supplementary Planning Document, the draft Commercial Extensions and Alterations Supplementary Planning Document, and the draft Retrofit Supplementary Planning Document for public consultation.

 Youth Justice Strategic Partnership Plan